 If the recipient suspends or defers their study, the recipient will no longer be eligible for the award.

 The recipient must maintain an enrolment in subjects with a total credit point value of at least six credit points, in each Teaching Period of the Award.

 The recipient must maintain a course GPA of 4.0 or above to be eligible for the second instalment.

-In the event the Chair, Selection Committee terminates or suspends the student’s bursary, a student may lodge a request for review of decision in accordance with the provisions of the Student Complaints Policy and Procedure.
+In the event the Chair, Selection Committee terminates or suspends the student’s bursary, a student may lodge a request for review of decision in accordance with the provisions of the Student Appeals Policy.

 The requirements of the Bursary shall not make the awarding of the Bursary conditional upon the recipient providing unremunerated services or products to the donor.

 The Bursary shall be administered by the office of the Scholarship Office, on behalf of the Selection Committee.

 The funds of the Bursary shall be held in an account in the name of the University and shall be administered by the officer of the University charged with administering the Bursary.